 The fiscal implications are contrary to the lesson of the Pied Piper, “He who pays the piper calls the tune.”
 Let’s look at the example of Arlington.
 The state provides only 12% of the funds, on a per-pupil basis, to run Arlington’s schools, but under the Obenshain proposal, the state could require Arlington’s taxpayers to foot 85% of the bill for establishing a charter school.

-Research does not support the override of the authority of the local school board inherent in Obenshain’s amendment. found that:
+Research does not support the override of the authority of the local school board inherent in Obenshain’s amendment.
+The findings of the Center for Research on Education Outcomes (CREDO) found that:

 The CREDO findings are consistent with other mainstream research on this topic.

-Further, there is significant documentation of fraud and abuse within the charter school movement. authored by the Center for Popular Democracy and Integrity in Education, echoes a warning from the U.S. Department of Education’s Office of the Inspector General.
+Further, there is significant documentation of fraud and abuse within the charter school movement.
+“Charter School Vulnerabilities to Waste, Fraud And Abuse,” authored by the Center for Popular Democracy and Integrity in Education, echoes a warning from the U.S. Department of Education’s Office of the Inspector General.
 The report draws upon news reports, criminal complaints and more to detail how, in just 15 of the 42 states that have charter schools, charter operators have used school funds illegally to buy personal luxuries for themselves, support their other businesses, and more.”

 Senator Obenshain is a self-proclaimed fan of President Ronald Reagan; however, his proposal flies in the face of one of Reagan’s core principles – devolution.
 Let’s leave the charter granting authority closest to the people with local school boards.